Mohammed-Rwelly/jupyter_automation_gh_actions/README.md

-# daily_file_download
-Download daily file using jupyter notebook
+# jupyter notebook Automation
+with Github actions
+this repo demos the actions by dawnloaded a csv and sorting it in a Repo